 - Celosia makes a great dried flower, I just hung them upside down on my peg board.

-- One thing that I learned growing them for the first time last year is that they produce enourmous amounts of seed…the seeds resemble poppy seeds.
+- One thing that I learned growing them for the first time last year is that they produce enormous amounts of seed…the seeds resemble poppy seeds.
 In the Fall I cut a few of the flowers to gather seeds from.
 What I did was open a paper lunch bag and put the flower in upside down to dry out, then rub my finger along the edge and the seeds fell to the bottom of the paper bag.
 One flower gave me hundreds of seeds!

-try these celosia:
+try these celosias:

 8. Amaranth

 - If you have never seen a live amaranth plant it’s really something to behold.
-The plants don’t take up much space, the stems grow straight up and the leaves are fairly small compared the flowers.
+The plants don’t take up much space, the stems grow straight up and the leaves are fairly small compared to the flowers.

 - The flowers are real drama queens!
 I grew 2 varieties last season…one reminded me of flowing dreadlocks and the other one reminded me of a big red torch.